background-bg

 Image showing both commercial signage screens and a TV indicating their difference

-Before digging into how suitable or unsuitable household TVs are for industrial use, what do you think?
-Would commercial signage screens separately exist if a TV checked all boxes?
 Would there be so much discussion about the ROIs of digital signage?
 Apparently, the answer looks like a no. Let me tell you; there exists a slight fallacy here and there.

-Television screens are not designed to be used 24 hours a day, and if done for prolonged periods, they can be affected by image retention issues and color fade (those rainbow panels on the top left of your display.
+Television screens are not designed to be used 24 hours a day, and if done for prolonged periods, they can be affected by image retention issues and color fade (those rainbow panels on the top left of your display).

 Besides the installation cost, which is much less than commercial electronic signage hardware, does it make sense to use consumer-grade TVs as digital signage?
 Let’s find out!

-Can a TV be used for Digital Signage?
+Can a Tv Be Used For Digital Signage?

 Image showing people watching a regular tv screen